Sweet and Savoury Pursuits

 Whole Wheat Quinoa Flour Pancakes

-I'm giving a favourite breakfast treat a healthy makeover with these whole wheat quinoa flour pancakes.
-Topped with your favourite berries and pure maple syrup they make a delicious and nutritious breakfast.
+Whole Wheat Quinoa Flour Pancakes are a healthy, made-from-scratch twist on a favorite breakfast treat.
+Topped with your favorite berries and pure maple syrup they make a delicious and nutritious breakfast.

 Print Recipe Pin Recipe Save Saved!